 If you do not qualify for a fee exemption, you may be eligible for a fee remission.
-If your gross annual income is less than £12,000, or you receive Universal Credit, you will be eligible for a 50% reduction of the fee.
-Gross annual income may come from employment, non-means-tested benefits (such as Attendance Allowance, Disability Living Allowance and Personal Independence Payment), pensions, Pension Savings Credit, rent from property and interest from saving and investments.
+If your gross annual income is less than £12,000, or you receive Universal Credit, you will qualify for a 50% reduction of the fee.
+Gross annual income may come from employment, non-means-tested benefits (such as Attendance Allowance, Disability Living Allowance and Personal Independence Payment), pensions, Pension Savings Credit, rent from property and interest from savings and investments.

 Your application must be accompanied by supporting evidence in the form of:

 - Paid employment – Copy of wage slips from each job

 - Self-employment – Most recent tax return (Self Assessment)